alex-654/workbook/book_summary/object_design_style_guide/4 Manipulating Objects.md

     $newQuantity = $originalQuantity->add(Quantity::fromInt(500, 2));
 ```

-### DTO

-No strict rules for DTO.
-If language allow, mark public properties as read-only/write-once.

 - Most objects that are not entities should be implemented as immutable value objects
 - A modifier on an immutable object should return a modified copy.